-Consciously creating a logical and predictable structure will benefit users at all levels.
+Consciously creating a logical and predictable structure will benefit users at all levels and avoid this competency model hazard.
 It helps to plan ahead, anticipating what the ultimate model might one day include, even if starting with a small subset of skills used in the organization.
 Early in the creation of the competency structure, it is helpful to establish rules for the hierarchy based on both the initial project as well as what might be logical in a few years.
 It is easier to grow into a competency structure than to retrofit and adapt an ill-fitting one.

 Competency models are typically tailored to the unique characteristics of the organization and its culture.
 A successful competency framework will reflect those characteristics, while aligning to the organization’s strategy and goals and fostering a competitive advantage for the organization.